 Module 7: Consolidate & Complete

 The final part of your incredible nine-month journey.
 On this weekend, you will complete your Off-Site Safety Management course and National Water Safety Management Programme.

 Graduates from past Trainee Leader Programmes have chosen to pursue their expedition ambitions in a range of ways on completion.
 Many have continued to expand their experience through independent travel and expeditions around the world, some have taken up roles working as outdoors instructors in the UK and still more have specialised in scientific research and used their experience to deliver field research projects around the world.

-Many graduates go on to lead for British Exploring Society in one of other leader roles.
+Many graduates go on to lead for British Exploring Society.
 Whilst being a TL doesn’t guarantee you a place on one of our future expeditions, we will always try to invest in the career progression of our Trainee Leader Programme graduates.

 Completing your Mountain Leader Award

 For many people, completion of the Mountain Leader Training course is valuable standalone training, offering a comprehensive overview of the skills and knowledge needed to lead in the UK Mountains.
 It Is also recognised by many Expedition and Outdoor Education Providers as the minimum requirement to act as an Assistant Leader in a range of environments.